mvolkmann/MyUnixEnv/notes/Go01-Overview.md

 - address software issues at Google
-- be simple, indicated by having a small specification and fewer features that most other programming languages
+- be simple, indicated by having a small specification and fewer features that most programming languages
 - be very easy to read
 - enable faster software development
 - enable faster build times
-- have a less cumbersome type system that provides type inference and use composition instead of type hierarchies
+- have a less cumbersome type system that provides type inference
+- use composition instead of type hierarchies
 - provide garbage collection
 - be safe in terms of memory utilization
 - support concurrent execution and communication